 The #1 Thing You Can Do to Improve Your Physical Therapy Experience

-Dealing with the pain and limited mobility associated with an injury or illness can be stressful for so many reasons.
-You might have questions like, “How long will I be sidelined?” or “What do I need to do to get better?”
+Dealing with the pain, discomfort, and limited mobility associated with an injury or illness can be stressful for so many reasons.
+You might have questions like, “How long will I be sidelined?” or “What do I need to do to live pain free?”
 Or maybe you’re worried about how you’ll pick your children up from school, walk to the train for your commute or prepare meals for your family.
 These are all perfectly normal concerns.

 Luckily, there are some ways that you can gain control over the situation and ensure that you return to the activities you care most about — especially if physical therapy is part of your plan.

 What you can do before your very first appointment — and during physical therapy — to take control of that injury-related stress?
 First and foremost, it’s important to come prepared for physical therapy.
 And no, I’m not talking about dressing appropriately and arriving on time (or even better, 15 minutes ahead of your scheduled appointment).
 That stuff is important, of course, but there’s one thing you can do in the days leading up to your appointment that will set you up for success.